Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: The versus SFR relation at low masses

 In the low-$M_\star$ regime, the difference between the \texttt{lmfit} and \texttt{emcee} slopes is more significant.
 When considering asymmetric errors, we get smaller values, more in line with what was found for the whole $M_\star$ regime.
 A steepening of the MS could be inferred, especially looking at the \texttt{lmfit} method, at least up to $z\sim5$, the limit at which we can really probe the physical low-$M_\star$ regime.
-We computed the asymmetry as $\Delta \mathrm{x}_{\mathrm{top}} - \Delta \mathrm{x}_{\mathrm{bottom}} / \Delta \mathrm{x}_{\mathrm{top}} + \Delta \mathrm{x}_{\mathrm{bottom}}$, with `top' being the difference between the 84th and 50th percentiles and `bottom' being the difference between the 50th and 16th percentiles.
-It is comparatively larger in the low-$M_\star$ regime, especially in log SFR, reaching a value of $\sim - 0.30$.
-The latter implies that \texttt{Dense Basis} posteriors are skewed towards lower SFR (and also lower $M_\star$) values when fitting these low-mass sources.
+We estimated the level of asymmetry in the uncertainties' distribution (i.e., how much they deviate from a Gaussian behavior) as ${\Delta \mathrm{x}_{\mathrm{top}} - \Delta \mathrm{x}_{\mathrm{bottom}} / \Delta \mathrm{x}_{\mathrm{top}} + \Delta \mathrm{x}_{\mathrm{bottom}}}$, with “top” being the difference between the 84th and 50th percentiles and “bottom” being the difference between the 50th and 16th percentiles.
+It is larger in the low-$M_\star$ regime, especially in log SFR, reaching a value of $\sim - 0.30$.
+The latter implies that \texttt{Dense Basis} posteriors are skewed toward lower SFR (and also lower $M_\star$) values when fitting these low-mass sources.
 When taking asymmetries into account, the steepening thus becomes more subtle, highlighting the need to consider the nature of the uncertainties' distributions when computing intrinsic parameters.
-In Sec.~\ref{sec:discussion}, we discuss the physical implications of this steepening of the MS slope at low-$M_\star$.
+In Sect.~\ref{sec:discussion}, we discuss the physical implications of this steepening of the MS slope at low $M_\star$.

 As we move to higher $z$, the differences between \texttt{lmfit} and \texttt{emcee} are reduced, as we stop probing the actual low-$M_\star$ regime and asymmetries diminish.
 On the other hand, the values and evolution of the scatter are similar to what we found for the whole $M_\star$ regime. \texttt{emcee} provides lower estimates for the scatter at $z<3$ at low masses, although these values lie within $0.2 - 0.3$ dex.